petervavro/react-coding-test/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run eject`

+**Note: this is a one-way operation.
+Once you `eject`, you can’t go back!**

+If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
+This command will remove the single build dependency from your project.

+Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
+At this point you’re on your own.

+You don’t have to ever use `eject`.
+The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
+However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Useful links
+## Learn More

-* You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-* To learn React, check out the [React documentation](https://reactjs.org/).
+To learn React, check out the [React documentation](https://reactjs.org/).
-* To learn Typescript, check out the [Typescript documentation](https://www.typescriptlang.org/).
-* To learn MATERIAL-UI, check out the [MATERIAL-UI](https://material-ui.com/).